 This is well-suited for people who need help with daily activities like bathing, dressing, hygiene assistance, or fall prevention.

-Professionals with home care agencies can also help with meal preparation or light housework, as well as appointment reminders, medication
+Professionals with home care agencies can also help with meal preparation or light housework, as well as appointment reminders, medication reminders and transportation.

 If you are a family caregiver who is looking for relief, respite care service is one of the more popular reasons to seek home care.